heikikiisler/OOchess/README.md

 Use _cemle/uci.bat_ or _cemle/uci.sh_ to link engine to Arena or other GUIs.
 Alternatively you can play on the command line with UCI commands by executing the same scripts.

+A sample of the processed data, linking FEN-s to Stockfish evaluations can be found in _data/fen_evaluations.csv.sample_

 ### Dependencies

 * Python 3.6